 What if you specifically have your eye on an indoor Berkey system, though?
 Is there any way to get around the California state law and ship any Berkey filter to your home?

 Not quite.
 Berkey recommends getting a friend who lives outside of California to buy the system for you and arrange to ship it to their home.
 You’ll then need to get the Berkey filter California shipped on to you, either by post or in person, by your friend.

 What happens if you need replacement parts for these systems?

 Again, you’d have to order them through an out-of-state friend.
 Replacement filters are not a problem, as all Berkey systems contain the same purification elements, whether they’re classed as indoor or outdoor systems under the state’s regulations.

-There’s no getting past the fact that according to California’s state regulations, Berkey needs a lead-free certification to make sales from its indoor systems in California.
+There’s no getting past the fact that according to California’s state regulations, Berkey needs an NSF 61 lead-free certification to make sales from its indoor systems in California.

 10 years after the Berkey water filter California ban was first put in place, it’s clear that not much has changed over time, and it’s unlikely that it will any time soon.

 Unless any new regulations are put in place, or California’s current regulations are amended, manufacturers like Berkey will continue to need third-party testing on all the systems they plan to sell in California.